ovh/docs/pages/platform/public-cloud/test_disk_speed/guide.en-ie.md

 ## Requirements

-- A [Public Cloud Instance](https://www.ovh.ie/public-cloud/instances/){.external} in your OVH account
+- A [Public Cloud Instance](https://www.ovh.ie/public-cloud/instances/){.external} in your OVHcloud account
 - Administrative (root) access to your instance via SSH

 ## Instructions